GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 ### Expressing traceability aspects

 * To express traceability-dependencies between requirement elements and requirements or other element types, the following statements are used:
-  * A requirement *refines* a requirement
+  * A requirement *refines* a requirement,
-  * A requirement *dependsOn* a requirement
+  * A requirement *dependsOn* a requirement,
-  * A requirement *duplicates* a requirement
+  * A requirement *duplicates* a requirement,
-  * A requirement *contradicts* a requirement
+  * A requirement *contradicts* a requirement,
-  * A model element (state, actor or event) *satisfies* a requirement
+  * A model element (state, actor or event) *satisfies* a requirement.
-* The concept of Allocation known systems engineering is mapped to SpecIF by defining the *allocates* statement
+* The concept of allocation known from systems engineering is mapped to SpecIF by defining the *allocates* statement.

 ### Expressing behavior